-Wayne Davies has over 18 years funds management experience in Equity Long/Short Funds both in Australia and overseas.
+Wayne Davies has over 20 years funds management experience in Equity Long/Short Funds both in Australia and overseas.
 He is both a member of the South African Institute of Chartered Accountants and the Chartered Institute of Management Accountants.
-Wayne Davies is a long-standing member of the Cadence Asset Management team and has been the Chief Operating Officer of Cadence Asset Management for the past 13 years.
-Wayne Davies previously worked with Theorema Asset Management in London and was a director of Theorema Europe Fund and Theorema Europe Fund Plus.
-Wayne is also a Director of Cadence Opportunities Fund Limited.
-Wayne has been a Director of the Company for the past 6 and a half years.
+Wayne Davies is a long-standing member of the Cadence Asset Management team and has been the Chief Operating Officer of Cadence Asset Management for the past 15 years.
+Wayne Davies previously worked with Theorema Asset Management in London and was a Director of Theorema Europe Fund and Theorema Europe Fund Plus.
+Wayne is also a Director of Cadence Opportunities Fund Limited (CDO).
+Wayne has been a Director of the Company for the past 8 and a half years.
+Wayne is a member of the Audit & Risk Committee and a member of the Nomination and Remuneration Committee.